The Broken Tea Cup

 Outpost Oops

-A worried 10-year-old, Julan, was sitting on a bus next to his mother.
+A worried 10-year-old, Julan, sat in a bus next to his mother.
 They were headed for his grandmother’s tiny apartment.
-Because Julan felt the elder, Gran, was never welcoming, he dreaded visiting her.
-This trip to Gran’s had him feeling especially grim.
-Due to an early morning phone call that let Julan’s mother know his usual babysitter had suddenly fallen sick, Julan was about to be left alone with Gran for first time.
+Because Julan’s grandmother, Gran, was never welcoming, he dreaded visiting her.
+This day, the trip to Gran’s had Julan feeling especially grim.
+Due to an early morning phone call that let Julan’s mother know his usual babysitter had suddenly fallen sick, Julan was about to be left alone with Gran for the first time.

 Wanting to please his mother, Julan managed a weak smile as he pushed brown-framed eyeglasses up the bridge of his nose.
-“I plan on finishing my book,” he told her, pointing to the science fiction tale in his lap.
+“I plan on finishing my book,” he told her, lifting the science fiction tale in his lap.

 “Remember, Julan, Gran is set in her ways.
 She probably won’t budge from her recliner and TV. . . .
 Don’t forget to sit in the rocker near her kitchenette.”